 Licensing Requirement for Unaltered Cats."
 Staff Report Ordinance Draft Scheme parallel's County with

-proposed new license fee schedule dogs, adding unaltered cats per ordinance, by Resolution.
-Note, 8/1/10 Police
+license fee schedule dogs, adding unaltered cats per ordinance, by Resolution.
+Note, 8/1/10 Police Department contract

-Department contract with Irving, Texas based PetData commenced for license issuance.
-7/7/11 City Council 7/12/11
+with Irving, Texas based PetData commenced for license issuance.
+7/7/11 City Council 7/12/11 agenda item, approve

 SANTA CLARA COUNTY

 Save Our Fairgrounds Yahoo Group, county fairgrounds re-development issues before BOS New 11/21/07 Santa

 Clara County Animal Ordinance Board of Supervisors on April 25, 2006 voted 3-2 to approve a "Guardian" ordinance

 substituting "owner/guardian" for owner.
 Staff Report, 4/25/06.
 ORDINANCE.
 Final adoption, May 2, 3-2 vote.
 New

 5/20/08 On May 8, 2008 the BOS Legislative Committee (Kniss, Yeager) approved a Resolution of Support for (2007) CA